Frequently Asked Questions

 Yes, artists are free to use the site from dawn to dusk but should not use the porch during our open hours.
 We also ask that artists use paints on the lawn, and not on the historic structures such as the porch of the Main House.

-No, smoking is not allowed on anywhere on site.
-(This also includes e-cigarettes.)
+No, smoking is not allowed anywhere on site.
+(This includes e-cigarettes.)

 Yes, Main St. in Catskill is filled with nice places to eat and drink.
 View our recommendations HERE.

 No; they can be stored temporarily beneath the porch of the Main House if needed.
-Strollers are allowed in the New Studio and Visitor’s Center.
+Strollers are welcome in the New Studio and Visitor’s Center.

 No, we would prefer that large bags and strollers are not brought into the Main House, due to the small spaces.